conan-io/docs/conan_v2.rst

 .. notice::

-    If you are looking for precompiled binaries, please, check the `Conan 2.0 documentation <https://docs.conan.io/2/index.html>`_ for more information.
+    There are already lots of recipes prepared for v2, some of them with generated binaries, in conancenter, follow the `Conan 2.0 and ConanCenter Support thread <https://conan.io/cci-v2.html>`_ for more information.

 .. toctree::
    :maxdepth: 2